Iakop/arch-install/README.md

 - Got arch-chroot working with a sub-script to run from the new root.&#x2713;
 - Pacstrap base &#x2713;
 	- Generate fstab &#x2713;
+- Set the timezone, locale and vconsole keyboard settings. &#x2713;
+- Prompt user for hostname, username, password, root password. &#x2713;
+- Install the packages specified in packages.list. &#x2713;
+	- Install the graphics drivers mentioned in their install list. &#x2713;
+	- Build and install pikaur. &#x2713;
+	- Run pikaur to install aur-packages.list. &#x2713;
 ___
 **You are here:**
-- Set the timezone, locale and vconsole keyboard settings.
+- Add configuration scripts to the applications that need them.
+	- Configure the graphics drivers if necessary.
+		- Definitely configure bumblebee.
 ___

-- Install the packages specified in packages.list
-	- Build and install pikaur.
-	- Run pikaur to install aur-packages.list.
-- Install the graphics drivers mentioned in their install list.
-	- Configure the drivers if necessary.
-		- Definitely configure bumblebee.
-- Prompt user for hostname, username, password, root password.
 - Generate initramfs
 - Install bootloader (for now, grub)
 	- Maybe in the future, support adding an entry in existing bootloader.